TBD54566975/did-dht/spec/spec.md

 #### Vector 3

 A DID Document with two keys -- the [[ref:Identity Key]] and an X25519 key used with a different `alg` value than what is specified in the registry.
-The DID also has a gateway record.
+The DID also has two gateway records.

 **Identity Public Key JWK:**